-- Plaster, or shell form;
+Gypsum, or shell form;

 In order to improve its properties, high-strength cast iron undergoes heat treatment:

-- Heat the material to 850 °C;
+We heat the material to 850 °C;

-- We keep it in a preheated state for several hours;
+We keep it warm for several hours;

-- Allow to cool with mineral oil at a temperature of 350°C;
+Let cool with mineral oil at 350°C;